ethereum/kzg-ceremony-specs/contributorQualification.md

 ### Acceptance Criteria

-All GitHub accounts that pass GitHub OAuth will be accepted.
+GitHub accounts will be accepted if they have a commit dated prior to 1 August, 2022 00:00 UTC.

 ### Identifier
 The GitHub handle will be used as the identifier in the ceremony contribution record.

-# Implementation Notes
+# Coordinator Handover

-The coordinator must remain responsible for evaluation accounts.
+Handover of the coordinator role will require continued access to the list of all accounts used thus far in the ceremony.

-The planned handover of the coordinator role will entail continued access to the list of all accounts used thus far, along with their status.
+During hadnover, the retiring coordinator must export a list of all identifiers, and the new coordinator must import the list.